 Did you know that kindergarten children can be taught benefit-risk analysis – teach them to pause before making risky decisions?
 How do we teach children to be more aware of the risks and dangers in their paths?
 Or encourage them to pluck up enough courage to do something they would not otherwise try?

-During a visit in May 2017 to Adelaide, Ahmad Fakhri and I spoke to Dr Kaye Colmer, CEO of Gowrie South Australia, who highlighted their values system:
+During a visit to Adelaide, Ahmad Fakhri and I spoke to Dr Kaye Colmer, CEO of Gowrie South Australia, who highlighted their values system:

 - Relationships – securely attached children